Pixelus/Code-Camp-challenges/README.md

-# Code Camp challenges and basics algorithms scriptings
+# Free Code Camp challenges and basics algorithms scriptings

 Challenges from Code Camp in HTML5, CSS3, jQuery and JavaScript languages.